From Risk Sets to Martingales: A Counting-Process Framework for Event-History Learning: From Estimation to Comparison: Nonparametric Tests

 \begin{definition}[Two sample log rank statistic] Let be the estimator of $Var(Z_1(t))$ and define

 One choice of $K$ is $K(t)=J(t)=\mathbb{I}(Y_1(t)+Y_2(t)>0)$.
-The test statistic $X^2$ is called the \emph{two sample log-rank statistic} which asymptotically has a $\chi^2_1$ distribution under $H_0$. \end{definition} \begin{itemize} \item With the choice $K(t)=J(t)$, similar to the one sample case, we have
+The test statistic $X^2$ is called the \emph{two sample log-rank statistic} which asymptotically has a $\chi^2_1$ distribution under $H_0$. \end{definition} The definition is an observed-minus-expected contrast.
+The observed term \(O_h\) counts how many events occurred in group \(h\); the expected term \(E_h\) is the model-based count under a pooled hazard with group-specific risk-set sizes.
+The theorem below gives the formal martingale statement behind Figures~\ref{fig:simulation_estimator_paths} and \ref{fig:multistate_simulation}: under the null, these contrasts are centered martingales, and their predictable variation supplies the variance.
+With the choice \(K(t)=J(t)\), the two-sample statistic reduces to the familiar observed-minus-expected form